cyberbotics/webots/docs/guide/web-simulation.md

 This is the API of the `webots-streaming` web component:
 * `connect(servers, mode, broadcast, mobileDevice, callback, disconnectCallback) `: function instantiating the simulation web interface and taking as argument:
-  * `server`: The URL of theserver.
+  * `server`: The URL of the server.
 Different URL formats are supported:
       * URL to a session server: "https://beta.webots.cloud/ajax/server/session.php?url=https://github.com/cyberbotics/webots/projects/languages/python/worlds/example.wbt"
-      * URL to a WBT file (i.e. "ws://localhost:80/simple/worlds/simple.wbt"): this is the format required to start a web simulation.
-The URL value specifies both the session server host and the desired simulation name.
       * WebSocket URL (i.e. "ws://localhost:80"): this format is used for web broadcast streaming.
       * URL to a X3D file (i.e. "file.x3d"): this format is used for showing a [web scene](web-scene.md) or a [web animation](web-animation.md).
   * `mode`: `x3d` or `mjpeg`.